Untuned

 of flatted thirds like minor voices

-spread along the horizon—, can't sun
+spread along the horizon.
+Can't sun

 shade as well as lightening?
 Until our toes